 Across the 11th Street Bridge

-Learn how public parks and neighborhood heritage are attracting visitors to the communities along the Anacostia River on a walking tour featuring a trek across the 11th Street Bridge.
-Start in brand new Capitol Riverfront, home to The Yards Park and its fountains, waterwall, elevated overlook, and grassy areas.
-Then follow the Anacostia Riverwalk past the Washington Navy Yard, established in 1799.
-Nearby is the entrance to the 11th Street Bridge, where breathtaking vistas of the Anacostia River can be enjoyed from its pedestrian walkway–poised to be transformed into the 11th Street Bridge Park by the firm OMA+OLIN.
+See how public parks are attracting residents and visitors to the communities along the Anacostia River on a walking tour featuring a trek across the 11th Street Bridge.
+Start in the recently developed Capitol Riverfront, site of The Yards Park and its fountains, water wall, elevated overlook, and grassy areas.
+The neighborhood was once home to D.C. attractions of a different sort, iconic gay night clubs like Tracks (remember the volley ball court?) and Cinema Follies.
+Now new landmarks like Nationals Park and the U.S. Department of Transportation headquarters buildings dominate the landscape, yet they stand in the shadow of one of D.C.’s oldest institutions: the Washington Navy Yard, established in 1799.
+Nearby is the entrance to the 11th Street Bridge, where breathtaking vistas of the Anacostia River can be enjoyed from its pedestrian walkway.
+This walkway is poised to be transformed into the 11th Street Bridge Park by the firm OMA+OLIN and non-profit Building Bridges Across the River.
 Built on the original pillars of the old road bridge, the new park will be roughly the size of three football fields placed end to end!

 $20 per person (kids 3 and younger free). $5 discount with U.S. military or federal government ID.
-Pay the walk fee in cash or with a credit card when you arrive.
+Pay in advance or with cash or a credit card when you arrive.